fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 What you need to know:

-- There is a update wizard available trough Extension Manager to migrate your existing records.
+- There is an update wizard available through Extension Manager to migrate your existing records.
 - No visible changes in backend user interface.
 - Make sure to adopt your TypoScript (assigning your settings to `module.` for backend context)
 - Added a composer.json file